Vasile Pogor: Anti-dogmatic Junimism and Parnassian poetry

 His own work in poetry was reviewed with little sympathy by later critics and historians.
 They dismiss his original pieces as "anodyne" and not up to the test of time, although, as Rudolf Șuțu argues, they too helped engineer a literary language.
 Pogor was a Romanian Parnassian, reworking classical themes and seeking formal purity, and was especially influenced by Baudelaire and by Théophile Gautier.
 His verse includes an homage to Melencolia I, the famous engraving by Albrecht Dürer—similarly titled Melancolie.
 George Călinescu focuses his comments on the poem's atmospheric quality, noting that its "French structure" is exceptional in the Junimist context.
 The other Junimea bards, he suggests, still favored "accessible" poetry of the Young Germany kind.
 Beyond the Parnassian poems, Pogor applied his wit (or, as critic Cosmin Ciotloș calls it, "unbelievably malicious spirit") to the realm of parody.
 His joke poem, Vedenia ("The Apparition"), managed to impress rival Eminescu, who made the effort of transcribing it in his records of Junimea meetings.

 Pogor's translation also produced mixed results.
 Scholar Dan Mănucă believes that the Romanian author found Baudelaire to be "more of a picturesque eccentric and, certainly, not at all a literary innovator"; for this reason, he only looked to Baudelaire's tamer writings, that excluded "scandal".
+This verdict contrasts earlier pronouncements by critics such as Const.
+I. Emilian and Perpessicius, who note that the poems' description of female nudity was probably not well received at Junimea, and argue that Pogor effectively prepped Romanians into accepting modernist literature.
 Pogor's version of Hugo's "Conscience" made a positive impression, and was quoted by Grigore Pletosu in his propaedeutics to philosophy (1899).

 Pogor's other projects were often panned by experts.
-Classicist Nicolae Laslo sees Pogor's version of Horatian verse as mostly failed, "with lots of gaucheries and naivetes."
+Classicist Nicolae Laslo sees his version of Horatian verse as mostly failed, "with lots of gaucheries and naivetes."
 The Pogor–Skelitti rendition of Goethe, although verified by the two Junimists through previous French versions (Gérard de Nerval, Henri Blaze), is also considered problematic.
 Germanist Corina Jiva indicates that they had only a vague understanding of the German words they translated into Romanian.
-Pogor may have been aware of the shortcomings, since, after Skelitti died, Convorbiri issued a second version of Faust I. It modified the first edition, and only credited one author: Pogor.
+Pogor may have been aware of the shortcomings, since, after Skelitti had died, Convorbiri issued a second version of Faust I. It modified the first edition, especially by rearranging the prose into verse, and only credited one author: Pogor.
+Scholar Elena Teodorescu Ene sees the result as a fine translation, though she highlights a number of aesthetic issues and grammatical errors; in both volumes, Pogor's version of the Romanian lexis was split between terms invented by the "Latinist current" and "countless" samples of his native Moldavian dialect.